blubaugha/crowdbotics-scaffold-web-react/README.md

 4) Builds the project
 5) Deploys to Heroku using a buildpack
 6) Opens the Heroku app in your default browser

+### What the files contain:

+- **index.js** - Entry point - Gathers user options for scaffolding the project
+- **scaffolder.js** - Handles building the project, adding packages and deployment
+- **settings.js** - Application settings for starter kits and available package list